The 18 best Amazon device deals on Prime Day: Echo, Ring Doorbell, and more

-It can be pretty difficult keeping up with all the Prime Day deals flying around this week, but if you want to score the best savings, it's a good idea to keep your eye on Amazon's own devices.
+It can be pretty difficult keeping up with all the Prime Day deals flying around this week, but if you want to score the best savings before the event comes to an end, it's a good idea to keep your eye on Amazon's own devices.
 These notoriously receive the best discounts on Prime Day, and this year is no exception.

 Though nearly all the deals on Fire TV Sticks and Fire TV Edition smart TVs have sold out, there are still plenty of Echo devices, Kindle eReaders, Ring Video Doorbells, and more to save on before Prime Day comes to an end.
 Of course, if you're hoping to take advantage of any of these deals, you'll need to be an Amazon Prime member.
 You can start a free 30-day trial now to gain access to the sale along with all of Prime's perks like free two-day shipping, the Prime Video streaming service, and more.